 Berberis thunbergii 'Goruzam' Plant Patent #16,203Item #3523 USDA Hardiness Zone: 4 - 8

-Handsome, compact shrub with colorful coral-orange foliage that lasts into autumn, then turns a brilliant mix of bright orange to brick red, accented with gold margins.
-Excellent as an accent, or plant in groupings in a minimal-care landscape.
+A handsome, compact shrub with colorful coral-orange foliage that lasts into autumn, then turns a brilliant mix of bright orange to brick red, accented with gold margins.
+Excellent as an accent, or plant in groupings in a low maintenance landscape.
 Rarely produces seedlings.
 Vigorous and hardy into USDA zone 3 with winter protection.
 Deciduous.

 - History & LoreHistory:This fine Berberis selection comes from the breeding program of renowned Ohio plantsman Jim Zampini, of Lake County Nursery.
 This barberry plant was created in 1978 by artificial pollination of two dwarf shrubs, Berberis thunbergii 'Atropurpurea Nana' and Berberis thunbergii 'Bogozam' Bonanza Gold (PP 8,215).
 It was selected out of all of the seedlings in 1980 and patented and introduced in 2006, twenty-eight years after the cross was made.
 Golden Ruby® Barberry has been recently been recognized by the Elisabeth C. Miller Botanical Gardens, as part of The Great Plant Picks program.